magic-cucumber/pmf-website/docs/en/docs/main/install.md

 1. Windows residual files are in `C:\Users\username\.config\pmf`.
 Simply drag them to the recycle bin.
 2. Linux residual files are in `~/.config/pmf`.
 Simply delete them.
+3. macOS residual files are in `~/.config/pmf`.
+Simply delete them.